 Layered Distant Foliage:

 Above method creates a ‘bushy’ feel for distant foliage.
-To create a more ‘tree’ feel for distant foliage, use this method.
-In this method a wriggly line depicting top of distant tree line is drawn and then shaded using vertical parallel lines to create distant ‘tree’ foliage.
+To create a more ‘tree’ feel for distant foliage, a wriggly line depicting top of distant tree line is drawn and then shaded using vertical parallel lines to create distant ‘tree’ foliage.
 Make the bottom slightly darker as top receives Sun and is brighter.

-Angled parallel lines used for method 1 can be used for method 2 as well as shown below.
-This takes away tree feel but instead gives it feeling of generic foliage feel.
+Angled parallel lines can be used as well as shown below.

 Layers of distant foliage can be created using this method as well as shown below.

 How Distance affects foliage perception:

 Due to perspective, as more details are added, the foliage tends to appear closer to the viewer.
 To make a foliage appear very distant, use a very light uniform tone.
 At large distance, the difference in tone between the top and bottom is not perceived and hence very distant foliage is seen in same uniform light tone as shown below.
 Also the size reduces with distance and hence very distant foliage is relatively much smaller in size.

 As the foliage comes closer, the difference in tone between the top and bottom of foliage can be seen and also some darker areas representing denser foliage are perceptible.
 Thus, for a ‘middle to not too far’ foliage, the bottom should be darkened a little and some dark spots for denser foliage can be added as well.
 The size also gets relatively little bigger.